gurmeetsaran/sqltesting/docs/getting-started.md

 ---
 layout: default
-title: Getting Started
+title: Getting Started - Install & Configure Python SQL Testing Library
 nav_order: 2
+description: "Install and configure SQL Testing Library for Python.
+Setup pytest integration for BigQuery, Snowflake, Redshift, Athena, Trino, and DuckDB unit testing."
 ---

-# Getting Started
+# Getting Started with SQL Testing Library
 {: .no_toc }

+Learn how to install and configure the Python SQL testing library for unit testing your database queries with pytest integration.
+{: .fs-6 .fw-300 }

 ## Table of contents
 {: .no_toc .text-delta }